monadli/ftl/README.md

 2. If not, does binary operator `-` exist?
 3. If yes, then does binary operator `*` exist?

-If one defineds a ternary operator ` - *` as follows:
+If one defines a ternary operator `- *` as follows:

 ```
 fn a - b * c -> a - (b * c)